zpappa/transact.js/README.md

 ## simple transaction management

-A relatively simple transaction management library that simply seeks to provide an abstraction for working with promises in a transactional manner.
+A relatively simple transaction management library that seeks to provide an abstraction for working with promises in a transactional manner.

-*Do not use this for state management, use redux, flux, mobx, or alt, or some other state management library.*
+Each 'TransactionItem' is simply a promise to do something AND a promise to undo something.

+An ordered collection of such items is considered a 'Transaction'.
+A Transaction can be executed such that the associated TransactionItems are executed in parallel or in serial.

 Use this as an abstraction for managing complex transactions that involve side effects outside of your immediate system.

-Note that Transaction.runSerial will reduce results together, allowing you to pass results forward from resolved step to resolved step.

 ### Usage:

 npm install transact.js --save

+###Basic example
 ```javascript
 const Promise = require('bluebird');
 const TransactionItem = require('transact.js').TransactionItem;